Chaos, violence, mockery as pro-Trump mob occupies Congress

 They — lawmakers, staff members and more — were hiding under tables, hunkered in lockdowns, saying prayers and seeing the fruits of the country’s divisions up close and violent.

 Guns were drawn.
-A woman was shot and killed.
+A woman was shot and killed by police, and three others died in apparent medical emergencies.
 A Trump flag hung on the Capitol.
 The graceful Rotunda reeked of tear gas.
 Glass shattered.

 On Wednesday, hallowed spaces of American democracy, one after another, yielded to the occupation of Congress.